What Is Biometric Security?

 It works by scanning your finger.
 But this time, rather than scanning your fingerprint ridges, the device actually scans through your finger to detect your vein pattern.

-This is an even more secure biometric than fingerprints.
+Many researchers consider this tech the future of more secure, touchless authentication.
 While you may leave your fingerprints on items you touch (which can be lifted and replicated), there’s no way you can leave your vein pattern behind!

 Biometrics aren’t just limited to your physical features.
-Voice or “voiceprint” biometrics technology is developing quickly and is already used by some financial institutions to authenticate users carrying out transactions via telephone, for example.
+Voice or “voiceprint” biometrics technology is developing rapidly.
+Some financial institutions already use it, for example, to authenticate users carrying out transactions via telephone.

-A voice sample is recorded, usually with the user reciting text or phrases, so the sample can be analyzed digitally for tone and frequencies.
-Then the system compares the user’s spoken pass phrase to this stored digital voiceprint.
-Some voice recognition technology will require a fixed passphrase while others can recognise the voiceprint even through unfamiliar, unfixed passphrases.
+It works like this.
+A voice sample is recorded, usually with the user reciting some text or phrases, so the sample can be analyzed digitally for tone and frequencies.
+Then the system compares the user’s spoken passphrase to this stored digital voiceprint.
+Some voice recognition technology requires a fixed passphrase, while others can recognize the voiceprint even through unfamiliar, non-fixed passphrases.

 Another non-physical form of biometric security is handwriting recognition.

-These unique handwriting behaviors are extremely difficult to recreate by anyone other than you so are a highly effective way of verifying a user’s identity.
+These unique handwriting behaviors are extremely difficult to recreate by anyone other than you, which makes them a highly effective way of verifying a user’s identity.

 Is biometric security safe?